Medical Director, Translational Medicine

 - Medical degree and 2-5 years of translational or clinical research experience are required.

 - Background and interest in relevant science and technology, as well bio/pharmaceutical industry or IND experience are preferred.

-- Knowledge of neurology or pediatric neurology, and/or rare diseases is strongly preferred.
+- Knowledge of neurology or pediatric neurology, genetics and/or rare diseases is strongly preferred.

 - True care and passion for improving the lives of people living with rare diseases.